B. 1616 in Norton Subcourse, England

 In the years following his tenure as clerk of the market, John was appointed "salt measurer" by town officials.
 He was also involved in a business venture with his oldest son John — they shipped horses to Barbados during the 1660s.
 John Jr. helped his father with his ferry business, but tragically died of small pox in 1677 at the age of 31.

 By this time, John Sr. was suffering the effects of an accident that happened in around 1672 when he fell off a horse.
-His ferry business partner Francis Hudson described that John had "so shattered his brains that he was never capable of managing any business after so long as he lived, so that I was forced to manage the whole affairs of the ferry for his wife and family."
-He said that John was so confused mentally, that when strangers asked him where the ferry boat was, he would get angry and say such things as, "She has not been here in one thousand years."
+His ferry partner Francis Hudson described that John had "so shattered his brains that he was never capable of managing any business after so long as he lived, so that I was forced to manage the whole affairs of the ferry for his wife and family."
+He said that John's mind was so muddled, that when strangers asked where the ferry boat was, he would get angry and say such things as, "She has not been here in one thousand years."

 In this condition and with his older brother John Jr. dead, John's middle son William tried to take title of all of his father's property, and on October 23, 1678, John signed everything over to William.
 John died on October 19, 1685 and the other surviving children contested the title.
 The court sided with the family, but it wasn't finalized until May 2, 1694.
 The inventory of John's estate amounted to over £246.